txroot/syseqsolver/README.md

     @param {int} decPlaces    Desired Decimal Places
     @returns {string}    Return a Prettified Number

-Look at some of the provided examples...
+Please, look at some of the provided examples...

-*

 *Developed and maintained by André Rocha*

-*